 Wanting to share recipes with our Artisans' products has given me a good discipline because it's forced me to take a few notes and capture my creativity.
 These past months I especially liked crossing over sweet and savory items, breaking the typical boundaries of an ingredient.
-With my daughter, Irini, I used one of Sparoza's cooking blends in my banana bread, even though it was originally developed for stewed meats (the kokkinistó dish we'd often have for Sunday lunch and which is in the product's Greek name).
+With my daughter, Irini, I used Sparoza's spices & orange zest cooking blend in my banana bread, even though it was originally developed for stewed meats (the kokkinistó dish we'd often have for Sunday lunch and which is in the product's Greek name).

 Another product I played with was the Chian Tangerine Peel Spoon Sweet from Citrus.
 This is the traditional dessert on the island of Chios, a quintessentially Greek accompaniment to coffee, as you’re welcomed to someone’s home with a spoonful on a small plate.
 I wrote about this magical island and its rich history a couple of years ago - it's a place I love so much and where I've been spending all my summers for the last 30 years.